OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 sudo usermod -aG docker ${USER}
 ```

 After doing this you need to log out and log back in so that your group membership is re-evaluated.
-You can simply close and re-open the PuTTY session window for this to happen.

 ### 2.3 Clone the repository